 This brings us to Renamon, who uses watashi.
-Watashi is, for the most part, gender-neutral — while for males it would normally be associated with mature or polite characters, Renamon certainly fits the bill.
-This makes the gender they’re supposed to be presenting as ambiguous from the get-go, and even their Japanese Wikipedia article (as of this writing) notes that Renamon taking a swig from the energy drink came with a rather masculine exclamation.
-Allegedly, similar ambiguity with Tailmon in Adventure — who also uses watashi and has a fairly formal attitude — almost led the American dub writers to mistake her for male*, and the German dub also ended up interpreting Renamon as male.
-To top it off, Taomon’s onmyouji outfit is gender-neutral.
+Watashi is, for the most part, gender-neutral; while for males it would normally be associated with mature or polite characters, Renamon certainly fits the bill.
+This makes the gender they’re supposed to be presenting as ambiguous from the get-go.
+Allegedly, similar ambiguity with Tailmon in Adventure, who also uses watashi and has a fairly formal attitude, almost led the American dub writers to mistake her for male*, and the German dub also ended up interpreting Renamon as male.
+And in case you’re wondering, Taomon’s onmyouji outfit is gender-neutral.

 *Actually, Jeff’s story doesn’t track entirely — he says that what got the staff to realize Tailmon was female was V-mon’s crush on her in Adventure 02, but the Adventure dub was written near-simultaneously with the Japanese version, meaning Adventure 02 hadn’t even existed yet.
 However, it’s quite likely he’s actually just remembering wrong — it takes several episodes before we first see Tailmon start using feminine sentence ender particles, and Angewomon first appears a whole ten episodes after Tailmon’s initial introduction, which fits the suggested timeline for the dub staff realizing their mistake and backpedaling before it was too late — so it’s very plausible for this to otherwise be a true story.

 So we get all the way to Sakuyamon’s introduction, and Sakuyamon, on top of visually looking very feminine, also uses feminine language.
 This might lead to a lot of people deciding, “well, that clearly means Renamon is feminine too,” but ah, remember — Sakuyamon is mostly so overtly feminine when all her previous forms are not specifically because of the presence of Ruki.
 (Ruki, while generally rejecting overtly feminine aesthetics, still uses the feminine-casual atashi, also used by characters such as Miyako or Nokia.)
-It’s notable that the above screenshot discussing Renamon’s gender comes after Sakuyamon’s initial introduction.
+It’s notable that the above screenshot discussing Renamon’s gender (from episode 49) comes after Sakuyamon’s initial introduction.

 So what does that conversation say?